confluentinc/ccloud-sdk-go-v2/kafkarest/v3/docs/ClusterLinkingV3Api.md

 func main() {
     clusterId := "cluster-1" // string | The Kafka cluster ID.
     linkName := "link-sb1" // string | The link name
-    createMirrorTopicRequestData := *openapiclient.NewCreateMirrorTopicRequestData("SourceTopicName_example") // CreateMirrorTopicRequestData | Name and configs of the topics mirroring from and mirroring to (optional)
+    createMirrorTopicRequestData := *openapiclient.NewCreateMirrorTopicRequestData("SourceTopicName_example") // CreateMirrorTopicRequestData | Name and configs of the topics mirroring from and mirroring to.
+Note that Confluent Cloud allows only specific replication factor values.
+Because of that the replication factor field should either be omitted or it should use one of the allowed values (see https://docs.confluent.io/cloud/current/client-apps/optimizing/durability.html). (optional)

     configuration := openapiclient.NewConfiguration()
     api_client := openapiclient.NewAPIClient(configuration)